Pylons-tech/pylons/DEVELOPER_DOC.md

 Recipes can be used to buy items, upgrade items, and merge two items into one.
 Recipes can be also be used to exchange coins, sell items, and trade items between users.
 Players can owe items, coins, and trade orders.
 Recipes can be executed only if the user meets the recipe conditions.

-Since it's a blockchain based system, running recipe is taking more than 1 block time.
-So developers consider these things when writing cookbooks, recipes and items for their game.
+For this blockchain-based system, running a recipe is takes more than one full block time.
+So, developers must consider latency when writing cookbooks, recipes, and items for their game.

 ## Cookbook